top of page

 Deng kah ala katah daha' Kayan Uma Beluvuh, nuno tuk daha' bulak ney ha' Sarawak.
 Dalo Kayan men Uma Beluvuh nih dih ney bahji daleh Tutoh hinih daha'.
 Kahum kah luvung daha' menuna ha' alem Tutoh nih, bi kerey nih ha' Lung Paney hinih nah uma Kayan Uma Beluvu (Beluvuh) nih te' kere' nih.
 Dalo' dep kah Kayan alem Tutoh nih.
 Kahum kah tebin tam Kayan ha' alem Telang Usan, ha Baram urey lahuh ha' Belaga dahin Tubo.

-The Kayan peoples of Sarawak are originally from Usun Apo (Apau), in Kalimantan, Indonesia.
-When exactly they migrated to Sarawak is unknown.
-As an oral society, there is no written record that can pinpoint to the precise time and circumstances of their early movements from their ancestral homeland in Usun Apo.
-Current generation elders recall stories passed down from their parents and grandparents about a place in Usun Apo where their own parents or grandparents originated.
-However, most had no memories of the place except in these narratives.
+The Kayan people of Sarawak are originally from Usun Apo (also known as Apau) in Kalimantan, Indonesia.
+The exact timing of their migration to Sarawak is unknown.
+As an oral society, there are no written records that can pinpoint the specific time or circumstances of their early movements from their ancestral homeland.
+Elders of the current generation recall stories passed down from their parents and grandparents about a place in Usun Apo where their ancestors once lived.
+However, most have no personal memory of the place, knowing it only through these oral narratives.

 According to Rousseau (1990), the Kayan who migrated to Sarawak were from different local groups.
 Rousseau, an anthropologist who lived amongst the Kayan in the early 70s were privileged to have recorded stories from the Kayan elders who listed the groups to include Uma Aging, Uma Apan, Uma Baho, Uma Baluy Jile, Uma Baluy Lepu’e, Uma Baluy Long Liko, Uma Baluy Ukap, Uma Bawang, Uma Belun (Belor), Uma Beluvu, Uma Daro, Uma Depe’, Uma Hawei, Uma Hiban, Uma Juman, Uma Kahai, Uma Kelejo, Uma Laren, Uma Leken, Uma Lesong, Uma Levuring, Uma Luhat, Uma Nyaving, Uma Pagong, Uma Pako’, Uma Pau, Uma Pliau, Uma San, Uma Sang, Uma Semuka, Uma Suling, and Uma Tapo’ (Rousseau, 1990).

-A glimpse into the migration patterns of the Kayan people emerges from the case of the Kayan Uma Beluvuh in Long (Lung) Panai.
-Interestingly, they represent the only Kayan longhouse situated along the Tutoh River in Baram.
-The Kayan settlements are mostly found along the Baram river, as well as in Belaga and Tubo.
+The migration patterns of the Kayan people can be partly understood through the case of the Kayan Uma Beluvuh in Long (Lung) Panai.
+Notably, this is the only Kayan longhouse located along the Tutoh River in Baram.
+In contrast, most Kayan settlements are found along the Baram River itself, as well as in the regions of Belaga and Tubo.

-The Kayan being an oral society, has no written record of their history.
-Much of what is known about the Kayan rely on their oral traditions, and their song-tale, tekná.
-As there is no documentation, very little is known about the colorful and rich history of the Kayan and why they migrated from their homeland or 'daleh' in Kalimantan.
-Based on their oral history, and stories passed down from generation to generation, it was clear that their migrations and movements were attributed to many factors such as: their need to cultivate new land for farming; bad omens that necessitate their moving away from their old place and in some cases, as a result of disputes between longhouses or tribes (Wan et al., 2018).
+As an oral society, the Kayan have no written records of their history.
+Much of what is known about them comes from oral traditions and their narrative song-tales, known as tekná.
+In the absence of documentation, very little is known about the rich and colorful history of the Kayan, including the reasons behind their migration from their ancestral homeland, or daleh, in Kalimantan.
+According to oral histories passed down through generations, their migrations were driven by various factors, including the need to find new land for farming, the appearance of bad omens that required them to leave a place, and, in some cases, disputes between longhouses or tribes (Wan et al., 2018).

 Kayan Uma Beluvuh early migration